 The internal audit manager is responsible for establishing and implementing internal control mechanisms; performing audit functions on payroll, and billing; assist in developing new or refining existing accounting policies and procedures; assist in streamlining current business processes to improve the overall efficiency and effectiveness of the company.

 Operations staff responsibilities are focused on diligently supporting the operating transactions of the company with assistance, training, and other services, as needed.
 Note: in a larger company the administrative or operations staff may report to the Vice-President of Finance and Administration in order to allow the Controller to focus on the accounting operations.

 The operations staff consists of the following positions:

-Responsible for performing a variety of administrative, office and clerical functions.
-Reports directly to Controller.
+The office manager is responsible for performing a variety of administrative, office and clerical functions.
+Reports directly to Controller and is key to boost office productivity.
 Assists and coordinates activities with the President and other managers in the company.
 Supervises Receptionist.

 Your Accounting Department Organization Chart is the basis for your accounting management system.
 It help to communicate and clarify accounting department roles and responsibilities with responsibilities specific to your accounting procedures or financial tasks.

 Download Free Sample Accounting Procedures to see how easy it is to edit MS Word Templates to build your own policy and procedure accounting management system.